dagger/dagger/rfcs/001-refs-v2.md

 To crawl `../docker`, apply two steps to the origin ref:

-1. Drop the tag portion from the ref, leaving only the hash.
+1. Drop the tag portion from the ref, leaving only the digest.
-  * An error must be raised if a hash is not present.
+  * An error must be raised if a digest is not present.
 1. Combine the path with the origin ref's subpath.
   * An error must be raised if the result is outside of the source directory, i.e. if it begins with `../`.